 "You.
 I want all of you, Edward."

-Pinned against the admission by merely the weight of her gaze, Edward smiled and replied, "Will you you marry me, Bella?
+Pinned against the admission by merely the weight of her gaze, Edward smiled and replied, "Will you marry me, Bella?
 Because I want all of you, too, and I doubt even a lifetime will be long enough.
 Spend your life, your days, your nights here, with me."

 Blissfully sighing into her "Yessss," she felt relief surge through her at his proposal, as if he knew that's what she needed to feel as if she wasn't completely compromising that part of her still attached to the stifling ideals of her past.
 She knew his promised intent was being made before her and God.
 It was enough to relax her spine into the bed and welcome what was to come.

 " … I haven't been able to stop thinking about what you'll taste like, Bella.
-I wonder how warm your skin will feel against mine, or if you'll you'll burn me when I get you to places you've never been.
+I wonder how warm your skin will feel against mine, or if you'll burn me when I get you to places you've never been.
 What will you do when I push into the rise and fall, as you and I give for the first time, or the thousandth … "

 A surge of adrenaline was evident in his lust-laced whisper as she moved back on the bed to make room for him, his voice lowering even further. " … I wonder where you'll enjoy me being most.
 I look forward to making you burn for me."

 His sweet assertiveness caressed the truth surrounding his sudden transparency – he was leading in his own gentle way … in a way that she realized opened up doors to her own awakening.
 Feeling his quiver-led breaths against her neck, she knew she was on the edge of something she didn't understand, yet wanted to.